-Academic advisors in the College of Science and Mathematics Office of Student Services (106 Oelman Hall) help students transition to the college by providing program of study information, guiding student to create a connection with their departments and faculty, as well as providing student success programming and offering one-on-one tailored services for diverse student populations.
-Our college advisors can assist in answering your questions about the Wright State Core requirements (general education), along with university and college requirements.
+Academic advisors in the College of Science and Mathematics Office of Student Services (106 Oelman Hall) help students transition to the college by providing program of study information, guiding students to create a connection with their departments and faculty, as well as providing student success programming.
+We offer one-on-one tailored services for diverse student populations and our college advisors can assist in answering your questions about the Wright State Core requirements (general education), along with university and college requirements.
+If you are already enrolled in one of our programs you should receive advising directly from your department and you can find contact information for the college departments below.

 If you are interesed in pursuing a career in the health professions, the Pre-Health Advising Program provides useful support and advising resources that will prepare you to become a competitive applicant.
-You can schedule an appointment with Jacqui Neal, Director of Pre-Health Program, at 937-775-3180.
+You can schedule an appointment with a Pre-Health advisor by calling (937) 775-3180.

 What is Academic Advising